frdchang/fcMatlabTools/README.md

 end
 ```

-- complicated functions with sub-functions should be organized by folder.
+- complicated functions with sub-functions should be organized by the following folder hierarchy.
   ```
 ./doFunc
 ./doFunc/helper